LePips/UofUCatalogParser/README.md

 ## Next Steps

 - [ ] Fill in remaining semesters
-- [ ] Create `available.json` files for base which will say what campuses are available with their semester keys
+- [ ] Create JSON files for base which will say what campuses are available with their semester keys